zx784/WinderWise/README.md

 ## 📌 Summary

 Travel Genie uses the power of Firebase Studio AI and Firebase services to deliver a smart, dynamic, and user-centric travel planning experience.
-Whether you know where you want to go or need a spark of inspiration, Travel Genie helps turn your preferences into unforgettable journeys.
+Whether you know where you want to go or need a spark of inspiration, Travel Genie helps turn your preferences into unforgettable journeys..

 ---